keu/docs/software/registry-backend.md

 - Ability to create a Kubernetes Secret in your cluster

 ### Create S3 IAM policy and user

-To grant the registry appropriate push and pull permissions, follow the steps below.

 1. Use the following definition to create a new AWS IAM policy, making sure to replace `S3_BUCKET_NAME` with your own S3 bucket's name: